From 0 to 10K Webhooks: Scaling Your First Implementation

 - Dead letter queues for permanent failures

-- Priority lanes for time-sensitive events
+- Priority lanes for time-sensitive events (payment webhooks > analytics)

-- Monitor consumer lag, scale workers
+- Monitor consumer lag, scale workers based on queue depth

-- Consider managed queues for auto-scaling
+- Consider managed queues (SQS, Cloud Tasks) for auto-scaling

 Monitoring & Alerting